 One of the trickiest concepts in algebra involves the manipulation of exponents, or powers.
-Many times, problems will require you to simplify variables with exponents, or you will have to simplify an equation with exponents to solve it.
-To work with exponents, you need to know the basic exponent laws.
+Many times, problems will require you to use the laws of exponents to simplify variables with exponents, or you will have to simplify an equation with exponents to solve it.
+To work with exponents, you need to know the basic exponent rules.

 Adding and Subtracting with Non-like Terms